Chitrashree0910/House_Price_Prediction/README.md

 ## Tools & Technologies Used
 For this <b>House Price Prediction</b> project, I leveraged several key tools and technologies to explore, analyze, and model the data effectively:
 - <b>Python</b>: The core programming language used for data analysis, visualization, and machine learning
-    - <b>Pandas</b>: Used for data manipul  ation, handling missing values, and performing exploratory data analysis (EDA)
+    - <b>Pandas</b>: Used for data manipulation, handling missing values, and performing exploratory data analysis (EDA)
     - <b>NumPy</b>: Assisted in numerical computations and handling arrays efficiently
     - <b>Matplotlib</b>: Created visual representations of the data to identify patterns and trends
     - <b>Seaborn</b>: Enhanced data visualization with more advanced plots and statistical insights